 Funding: This research received no external funding.
 The opinions expressed in this article are those of the authors and do not necessarily reflect those of the institutions or organizations with which they are affiliated.

 Acknowledgments: The authors would like to thank the many individuals involved in the collection of individual case data and in the care of MERS-CoV infected cases in the affected countries.
+We also thank Julie Jean for technical support in initial data analysis and for critical reading of earlier drafts of the manuscript.

 Conflicts of Interest: The authors declare no conflict of interest.